ambitiousfew/goll/readme.md

   ```

 - `-f`: Comma-separated list of folder names.
 You have to provide at least one folder.
 - `-p`: Optional text prompt.
-Applied to first folder in chain.
-If not present we expext a prompt.txt in first folder.
+Applied to first folder in chain or all subfolders if -r is used.
+If not present we expect a prompt.txt in first folder of a chain or in all subfolders if -r is used.
-- `-v`: Optional verbose output.
-Print results of each step to command line.
 - `-r`: Optional recurse of folder.
 If used only one folder can be set with -f flag.
 Will iterate each subfolder in the given folder.
 Only one level supported."
+- `-v`: Optional verbose output.
+Print results of each step to command line.

 ### Chaining Example With Prompt Flag